-Widen Enterprises, Inc. is committed to the privacy of all users and has created this policy to disclose our privacy practices to ensure users are comfortable with sharing pertinent information.
-Widen Enterprises, Inc. pledges to maintain integrity and professional practices while working with private information.
+Widen Enterprises, Inc. ("Widen") is committed to the privacy of all users and has created this policy to disclose our privacy practices to ensure users are comfortable with sharing pertinent information.
+Widen pledges to maintain integrity and professional practices while working with private information.

 Users will be required to register and share personal and company information when accessing certain areas of the site.
-The individual will have access to information upon completing the required fields and may option out of receiving additional information from Widen Enterprises, Inc. Email containing information may be generated by administrators to keep you informed as to the status of a request from Widen Enterprises, Inc.
+The individual will have access to information upon completing the required fields and may option out of receiving additional information from Widen.
+Email containing information may be generated by administrators to keep you informed as to the status of a request from Widen.

 This site does not knowingly collect information from any children and is created for general user access only.